earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 There, I have beat Timsort for merging sorting lists, although I had to pull in some code from it to get here.

 Also, I learned that dropping down to C isn't as scary as it sounds.
-The build steps are a bit more involved but with the included [Earthfile]() the build is a one liner and cross platform.
-This process is adaptable to any other python c extension.
-You can find the full code [on GitHub]() and an intro to [Earthly]() on this very site.
+The build steps are a bit more involved, but with the included [Earthfile](), the build is a one-liner and works cross-platform.
+You can find the code [on GitHub]() and an intro to [Earthly]() on this very site, and with that example, you can build your own C extension reasonably quickly.

-The surprising thing, though is how good Timsort still is, it wasn't designed for merging sorted lists but for sorting real-world data.
-It turns out real-world data is often partially sorted.
+The surprising thing, though, is how good Timsort still is.
+It wasn't designed for merging sorted lists but for sorting real-world data.
+It turns out real-world data is often partially sorted, just like our use case.

-Timsort on partially sorted data shows us where Big O notation can lead us astray.
-If your input always keeps you near the median or best-case performance then the worse-case performance doesn't matter much.
-It's no wonder then that since its first creation TimSort has spread from Python to JavaScript, Swift, and Rust.
+Timsort on partially sorted data shows us where Big O notation can misinform us.
+If your input always keeps you near the median or best-case performance, then the worst-case performance doesn't matter much.
+It's no wonder then that since its first creation, Timsort has spread from Python to JavaScript, Swift, and Rust.
 Thank you, Tim Peters!

-[^1]: Practically you might not want to use pop, but just track an index of where the head of the stack should be.
+[^1]: Practically, you might not want to use pop, but just track an index of where the head of the stack should be, like the C code shown later.

 [^2]: It was easier because my teammate Alex has experience writing C extensions for Python, so by the time I had found the Python header files, Alex had already put together a prototype solution.

-### Writing Article Checklist

-- [ ] Fix Grammarly Errors
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
-- [ ] Raise PR

 </div>